DaveBackus/Data_Bootcamp_Book/py-fun2.md

 both = combine('Chase', 'Coleman')      # assign the "return" to both print(both)
 ```
-This "returns" the output `'Coleman, Chase'`, which we assign to the variable `both`.
-Note the comment in triple quotes.
+In our example, we "return" the output `'Coleman, Chase'` and assign it to the variable `both`.
+Note, too, the comment in triple quotes at the top of the function.
+That's standard procedure, we recommend it.

 The return is an essential component of many functions.
 Typically when we read the documentation for a function or method, one of the first things we look for is what it returns.